A second consultation on the future of the Merrow schools is now open.

 Some support is provided freely by the Diocese, while other services may be purchased separately.

 I have asked Surrey County Council and the Diocese to clarify which services are provided without charge and which incur costs.
-But to date, no response has been received.
+Their response on 22 June, confirms the below.

-- All other services such as wider academic curriculum support, school improvement support, HR support etc can also be provided by the DBE’s consultancy arm.
+- Other non-Christian services such as wider academic curriculum support, school improvement support, HR support etc can also be provided by the DBE’s consultancy arm.
 However, these must be paid for by the school.
-All non-Christian based services can also be bought in by non-Church schools, so a Foundation School could choose to continue to buy these in from the DBE, or choose any other provider.
+It should be made clear that these non-Christian based services can also be bought by non-CofE schools, so a Foundation School could choose to continue to buy these in from the DBE, or choose any other provider.

 What about educational outcomes?